open-pwa/open-pwa/README.md

 - running processes on the device with access to os api's via unified api
 - universal install system
 - universal software update system
-- supports nodejs, docker, kubernetes, open-stack, chrome
+- supports GraalVM, docker, kubernetes, open-stack, chrome

 ## Collaboration
 Simply contact me via the issue section at present it is fast to get into the project as it is quit new :)

 ## History
 This is an Open Source Effort it got initialized by Frank Lemanschik not on purpose because he has written that article